 \emph{Thermodynamics}---In the thermodynamic limit, the $1/L$-terms due to the boundary conditions become irrelevant.
-This means that we can always start from the open boundary case when considering the $L\to\infty$ limit where the parastatistics only leads to additional degeneracies due to the flavor sector while the occupation number sector is not affected.
+This means that we can start from the open boundary case when considering the $L\to\infty$ limit where the parastatistics only leads to additional degeneracies due to the flavor sector while the occupation number sector is not affected.
 Returning to our example, this means that the free energy per site is given by ($\beta=1/T$)

 with $f^{\rm XXZ}$ the XXZ free energy per site \cite{Klumper92}; $\mu(T)=T\ln m$ is a temperature-dependent chemical potential where the filling is measured as usual with respect to the half-filled case $N=L/2$.
-This formula is valid for any temperature and shows the two main effects of the parastatistics: (i) A zero-temperature entropy $S_0=-\frac{\partial f}{\partial T}(T\to 0)=\frac{\ln m}{2}$ due to the macroscopic ground-state degeneracy introduced by the flavor sector, and (ii) a chemical potential shift with temperature similar to the degenerate Fermi gas.
-Note that both effects disappear, as expected, for $m=1$, i.e., the case without flavor degeneracies. \\ {\bf Entropy and temperature-dependent chemical potential:} At low temperatures we can use the conformal field theory result for the XXZ chain and expand to leading order in the then small chemical potential resulting in
+This formula is valid for any temperature and shows the two main effects of the parastatistics: (i) a zero-temperature entropy density $s_0=-\frac{\partial f}{\partial T}(T\to 0)=\frac{\ln m}{2}$ due to the macroscopic ground-state degeneracy introduced by the flavor sector, and (ii) a chemical potential shift with temperature similar to that of the degenerate Fermi gas.
+Note that both effects disappear, as expected, for $m=1$, i.e., the case without flavor degeneracies. \\ {\bf Entropy and temperature-dependent chemical potential:} At low temperatures we can use the conformal field theory result for the XXZ chain and expand to leading order in the (then small) chemical potential, resulting in

 where $\chi=K/(\pi v)$ is the compressibility at half filling.
-The third term is the universal finite-temperature correction in conformal field theory \cite{Affleck86} while the second and fourth term are the two signatures of the parastatistics.
+The third term is the universal finite-temperature correction in conformal field theory \cite{Affleck86} while the second and fourth terms are the two signatures of the parastatistics.